 Getting a credit card is perfect if you want to start paying for your wedding essentials in earnest.
 But remember that you must have set up a wedding fund or account first and then start saving your money.
 You should only use credit cards on the premise that you will pay in record time, before interests set in.

-So be realistic and don’t spend more than you can afford to pay.
+Be realistic and don’t spend more than you can afford to pay.
 If there’s no plan on how to pay back the money, then don’t go spending.
 It’s horrible to start married life on debts because of a one-day wedding.

 6. Get a loan